Smoking and Surgery: Impact of Smoking on your results

 Nicotine Replacement Therapy

 • Nicotine Replacement Therapy has become a new method of getting rid of tobacco smoking.
-It helps to reduce the withdrawal symptoms such as anxiety, irritability, decreased concentration power, increased hunger, and restlessness.
+It helps to reduce withdrawal symptoms such as anxiety, irritability, decreased concentration power, increased hunger, and restlessness.
 There are varieties of replacement methods.
 Some of them include chewing gums, nasal sprays, and nicotine patches, also known as transdermal patches.
 This patch has become the most commonly used technique followed by the use of nicotine chewing gums.
 Discuss the specific nicotine replacement modality and its specific doses with your surgeon to achieve the best results.

 FAQs about Smoking & Cosmetic Surgery